 Many people go to China to do some serious shopping and I was the same.
 You can get everything here from clothes, bags, souvenirs and so much more.

 Time needed at the Pearl Street Market:

-That is entirely up to you but I think if you are there and you have things to get I would put aside a minimum 2 hours to get your shopping done.
-While you are here you can also go down to the basement level and get your self a lovely meal for a very good price in the food court there.
+That is entirely up to you but I think if you are there and you have things to get I would put aside a minimum of 2 hours to get your shopping done.
+While you are here you can also go down to the basement level and get yourself a lovely meal for a very good price in the food court there.